QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r3.2.md

         warning: /etc/salt/minion.d/f_defaults.conf created as /etc/salt/minion.d/f_defaults.conf.rpmnew

-    This will happen for every configuration you have modified manually and for a few that has been modified by Qubes scripts.
+    This will happen for every configuration you have modified manually and for a few that has been modified by PedOS scripts.
 If you are not sure what to do about them, below is a list of commands to deal with few common cases (either keep the old one, or replace with the new one):

         rm -f /etc/group.rpmnew
         rm -f /etc/shadow.rpmnew
-        rm -f /etc/qubes/guid.conf.rpmnew
+        rm -f /etc/PedOS/guid.conf.rpmnew
         mv -f /etc/nsswitch.conf{.rpmnew,}
         mv -f /etc/pam.d/postlogin{.rpmnew,}
         mv -f /etc/salt/minion.d/f_defaults.conf{.rpmnew,}